xurxodiz/NewtonsRevenge/README.md

 How to run
 ----------

-The way that works for all versions is to install the [Lšve framework](https://love2d.org/) and then use it to run the `.love` file inside the `dist` folder.
-That's the only way to play the game in Linux, for example.
+Install the [Lšve framework](https://love2d.org/) and then use it to run the `.love` file inside the `dist` folder.
+For a while, you may find ready-to-play distributables for OSX and Windows at [my homepage](http://diz.es/newtons/).

-Otherwise:

-* If you have OSX, you have it quite easy: you can just run the app inside ``dist/mac.zip`.
-* If you have Windows, you can find the game bundled with the Lšve framework already ready for download.
-Get either the `dist/win32.zip` (default) or `dist/win64.zip` (if you can run it), unzip them, and drag the `NewtonsRevenge.lšve` file you'll find already inside the folder into the `love.exe` file.

 How to play
 -----------